fablabbcn/smartcitizen-docs/docs/Data/Data Analysis.md

 ![](https://i.imgur.com/Sdy5vWy.png)

 Depending on the model selected, different validation techniques are implemented, in order to verify models' assumptions and avoid data misinterpretation (i.e. *Durbin Watson* or *Jacque Bera* test for linear regression).
 Finally, it is important to follow carefully the instructions as stated in the notebook, in order to avoid low model quality.

-#### Model import/export and storage

-Once the model is analysed and validated, it can be saved and exported.
-This allows using the model in the future with the same variables in other sensor studies.
-The model objects are serialised with [joblib](https://github.com/joblib/joblib) and can be uploaded to a Model Repository.

 ## Source files